Bryant University logo

 1898

-Rhode Island Commercial School, which later merged with Bryant, was founded.
+Rhode Island Commercial School, which later merged with Bryant, was founded by Henry Jacobs.

 1916

-Sold again and merged with Henry Jacobs' Rhode Island Commercial School.
+The school was sold again after Stowell's death and merged with Henry Jacobs' Rhode Island Commercial School.

 1949